beacon-biosignals/StableHashTraits.jl/test/benchmark_records.md

-A relatively naive implementation of this API, where parts of the hash that are a function of the type are computed every time an object of that type is hashed leads to `trait` columns in the table below on order of x100-200 slower than the `base` columns.
+A relatively naive implementation of this API, where parts of the hash that are a function of the type are computed every time an object of that type is hashed leads to `trait` columns in the table similar to version 1.0.
 Caching those parts of the hash that are a function of only the type brings this down to about x10-60 times slower (depending on the row).
-It appears that the calls to `get!` on the cached type hashes are not much faster than the the cost of re-hashing the type each time.
+It appears that the calls to `get!` on the cached type hashes are a quite a bit slower than the cost of hashing the content of the object.

-The implementation used in 1.2 reduces the times in this table beyond what caching can accomplish alone by hoisting type hashes outside of loops where possible (and still caching their results for future use).
+The implementation used in 1.2 reduces the times in this table beyond what caching can accomplish alone by hoisting type hashes outside of loops (and still caching their results for future use).
 For example when hashing `Vector{Int}` the hash of the type `Int` is computed only when hashing the array type, not when hashing the individual elements.

 This implementation makes two additional, smaller improvements: